The isomorphism relation of theories with S-DOP in generalized Baire spaces: Preliminaries

-\begin{lemma} Let $M_0\subset M_1\cap M_2$ be $F_{\kappa(T)}^a$-saturated models, $M_1\downarrow_{M_0}M_2$, $M$ $F_{\kappa(T)}^a$-atomic over $M_1\cup M_2$ and $F_{\kappa(T)}^a$-saturated.
-Then the following conditions are equivalent: \begin{enumerate} \item [1.]$M$ is not $F_{\kappa(T)}^a$-minimal over $M_1\cup M_2$. \item [2.]There is an infinite indiscernible $I\subseteq M$ over $M_1\cup M_2$. \item [3.]There is a type $p\in S(M)$ orthogonal to $M_1$ and to $M_2$, $p$ not algebraic. \item [4.]There is an infinite $I\subseteq M$ indiscernible over $M_1\cup M_2$ such that $Av(I,M)$ is orthogonal to $M_1$ and to $M_2$. \end{enumerate} \end{lemma} The rest of the results in this section will be stated and proved for the case of the $F_{\omega}^a$ isolation.
-Many of those results can be easily generalized to $F_{\kappa(T)}^a$ by making small changes on the proof.\\ From now on we will work only with superstable theories.
-We know that for every superstable theory $T$, $\kappa(T)=\omega$.\\ The following lemma is very important at the moment to understand Definition \ref{D.3.13}, below.
-The proof of Lemma \ref{L.3.8} made by Shelah in \cite{Sh} (X.2 Lemma 2.2) also works as a proof for the following lemma.
+\begin{definition} Let $I$ be an infinite indiscernible set.
+We define $Av(I,A)$ the average type of $I$ over $A$, to be the set \end{definition}

+Recall that an $F_{\kappa(T)}^a$-prime model is $F_{\kappa(T)}^a$-atomic and $F_{\kappa(T)}^a$-saturated.
+The rest of the results in this section will be stated and proved for the case of the $F_{\omega}^a$ isolation.
+Many of those results can be easily generalized to $F_{\kappa(T)}^a$ by making small changes on the proof.
+From now on we will work only with superstable theories.
+We know that for every superstable theory $T$, $\kappa(T)=\omega$.
+The proof of the following lemma is similar to the proof of [\cite{Sh} X.2 Lemma 2.2].